 - Does the company offer any incentives, e.g. discounts on other insurance or finance products if you shop with them?

-Applying for German home insurance
+Applying for home insurance in Germany

 You will likely need to provide ID, proof of address and bank details (if paying by a direct debit plan).
 If applying online, you will normally receive the insurance policy and documents electronically within 24 hours.